-Three different programs are implemented and using the algorithms, a total of thirty (30) distinct IDS models are developed using the four datasets.
-The model developing constitute of two stages: training stage and testing stage.
-During the training stage, the algorithms are trained using the training dataset, then in the testing stage, the test dataset is used to assess the performance and reliability of the built IDS models.
-Figure 4.2 below depicted the entire model training and testing process.
+Model selection is the process of choosing one among many candidate models for a predictive problem using various methods [41].
+In this work, the holdout method is used.
+Each of the datasets is divided into two sets, called the training set and the testing set.
+The building of the models constitutes of two stages: training and testing stage.
+During the training stage, the algorithms are trained using the training set to build the models, then in the testing stage, the testing set is used to assess the performance of the built IDS models.
+Figure 3 depicted the entire model training and testing process.
+A total of thirty (30) distinct IDS models are developed in three different programs using the 5 selected algorithms.
+The explanation of the selected algorithms is given in the previous section.
+Default Scikit-learn implementation of these algorithms is used in developing the models with SVM's probability set to true as the only changed parameter.
 To measure the impact of normalization and feature selection as well as the effectiveness of IDS datasets, some evaluation metrics are used to evaluate and compare the models.
 The evaluation metrics and the result of the evaluations are provided in the next section of this work.
 A summary of the three different IDS model implementations performed is as follows:

-- I. Program A: models implemented with full, non-feature selected, normalized datasets. - II.
-Program B: models implemented with feature selected, normalized datasets. - III.
-Program C: models implemented with feature selected, unnormalized datasets.
+- Program A: models implemented with full. non-feature selected, normalized datasets. - Program B: models implemented with feature-selected, normalized datasets. - Program C: models implemented with feature-selected, non-normalized datasets.